The Scout is a subclass option for the Rogue class in Dungeons & Dragons 5e.

 In many situations, using your reaction with Skirmisher is a great idea.
 It helps you carve out some distance between yourself and the attacker while giving you a good opportunity to still maintain the best positioning you can.

-However, using this ability means that you can’t use your reaction for other things.
+However, using this feature means that you can’t use your reaction for other things.

 For example, you won’t be able to make any opportunity attacks or use the Rogue’s Uncanny Dodge ability until your reaction resets on your next turn.